itstarvendr/Ecommerce-Website-Frontend/README.md

 Error Handling: Displays appropriate error alerts for API requests.
 Redux: Uses Redux for state management, making the cart items persistent even after a page refresh.
 API
-The frontend uses a dummy ecommerce API provided by https://my-json-server.typicode.com/.
-The API provides data for products and handles product creation, edition, and deletion.

 Built With
 React - JavaScript library for building user interfaces